KaiyueWei/portfolio/content/posts/cybersci-ctf-writeup.md

 During the analysis, I faced a couple of interesting hurdles:

 ### MS-DOS Segmentation & Ghidra
+Segmentations
+Memory models in MS-DOS are composed of segments which are contiguous 64KB chunks of memory.
+Memory references are composed of two parts: segment and offset.
 Ghidra did not automatically link the data and the functions referencing that data.
 This is a common pain point with 16-bit MS-DOS executables due to segmented memory models.
 I had to manually follow segment:offset pairs to understand where data was being read from.

 ### Recognizing the Hash Function